neilberkman/clippy/README.md

 `pbcopy` copies file _contents_, but GUI apps need file _references_.
 When you `pbcopy < image.png`, you can't paste it into Slack or email - those apps expect files, not raw bytes.

-Clippy bridges this gap by detecting what you want and using the right clipboard format:
+Clippy bridges this gap by detecting what you want and using the right clipboard format.

+**Plus:** Unlike `pbcopy` which only sets plain text, clippy auto-detects content types (HTML, JSON, XML) so receiving apps handle them properly:

 ```bash
 # Copy files as references (paste into any GUI app)